blether

 • You're a UK therapist who wants BACP Ethical Framework-aligned templates without configuring them yourself.

-• You want AI-drafted clinical notes included in the plan.
-Not a separate feature to set up.
+• You want AI-drafted clinical notes included in the plan, not a separate paid add-on on top of the base price.

 • UK data residency and ICO alignment matter to you and your professional body.